 Residents as Teachers (RATS) – 12:15 p.m. to 1 p.m.; Bimonthly

 Interactive conferences for all residents to "teach the teacher."

-Yale Outpatient Conference – Once weekly while on outpatient block
+Yale Outpatient Conference – Twice weekly while on outpatient block